Guam High's Liliana Fennessey and St. John's Alex Clark win 2021 IIAAG Cross-Country All-Island Meet

 Fennessey described winning the event as one of the greatest feelings in the world.

-She also explained that she feels blessed to have have had, and continues to be have some of the island’s most-accomplished coaches believing in her.
+She also explained that she feels blessed to have had, and continues to have some of the island’s most accomplished coaches believing in her.

 “Running-wise, he (coach Taitano) understands what we need to be doing through running to get our speed even better.” she said.
 “And, I am hearing that he is called ‘The Legend,’ and I really believe that he is because he has taught so many great athletes, I’ve heard.